-The generator location should be selected so a normal atmospheric oxygen content exists in all areas frequented by personnel while performing operational and maintenance activities.
+The generator location should be selected so atmospheric oxygen content between 19.5 and 23.5 exists in all areas frequented by personnel while performing operational and maintenance activities.
 Consideration shall be given to the location of vents (see 5.8).
-Additionally, rotating equipment should not be exposed to oxygenenriched atmospheres since it may have oil-lubricated parts.
+Additionally, rotating equipment should not be exposed to oxygen-enriched atmospheres since it may have oil-lubricated parts.